ucsb-cs16/s19-ykk/_lectures/lec07.md

 * Block Placement:
 	* What is the proper order to place "blocks" of code in?
 	* Notes on functions:
-		* The declaration is function’s return value, name and parameters.
-The definition is its implementation (code).
-A declaration must appear before the function is ever called in the program, but the definition can appear anywhere.
+		* The **declaration** is function’s return type, name and parameters.
+The **definition** is its implementation (code).
+        * A declaration must appear before the function is ever called in the program, but the definition can appear anywhere outside of `main`.
 If you want to "combine" the declaration and definition, you can place the entire definition before the function is called anywhere in the code (you will no longer need a declaration)
         * The declaration and definition of a function share the same header, but the declaration is always followed by a semicolon.
-    		* Important to decide whether it should return or print the result
+        * Important to decide whether it should return or print the result (it should be a `void` function if it doesn't need to return anything)
-    		* Decide whether the function will take arguments or not
+        * Decide whether the function will take input arguments or not
         * If it does, place a list of the expected arguments in the parentheses that follow the function header
         * EX: `int count( int one, int two, int three)`
             * This is a function that takes three integer *arguments* and *returns* one integer value
         * Remember to use a semicolon after a list of function’s arguments when writing the function *declaration*
    		* Functions can only access data inside its scope.
 If a variable uses some variable declared in another place, pass it as a parameter.

 * Command-Line Arguments: